influxdata/influxdb/e2e/README.md

 **Environment Variable Overrides**

 Configuration properties can be overridden by `E2E` environment variables.
-The basic pattern for exporting an enviornment variable to be picked up for test configuration is the token `E2E` followed by an underscore, then the path to the property to be modified as defined by the configuration tree in `e2e.conf.json`.
+The basic pattern for exporting an environment variable to be picked up for test configuration is the token `E2E` followed by an underscore, then the path to the property to be modified as defined by the configuration tree in `e2e.conf.json`.
 Each node in the tree is declared in uppercase and separated by an underscore.

 For example, to declare the `influx_url` property in the `development` configuration export the environment variable `E2E_DEVELOPMENT_INFLUX_URL`.